Dairy-Deli-Bake Seminar & Expo, Atlanta, GA, June 7 – 9, 2015

-Contestants receive an all-expense paid trip to Denver, gifts, trophies, bragging rights, and publicity.
+Contestants receive an all-expense paid trip to Atlanta, gifts, trophies, bragging rights, and publicity.

 Winning Photo Portfolio Suggestions